raphaelmansuy/tutorials/07_agent/12_chapter.md

    - Set up proper IAM and security
    - Create development environment

-2. **Week 3-4**: Implement your first production agent
+1. **Week 3-4**: Implement your first production agent
-   - Use Live API (now GA) for voice agent or enhanced Thinking agent with Gemini 2.5 models
+   - Use Live API (production-ready) for voice agent or configurable Thinking agent with Gemini 2.5 models
    - Build and deploy using ADK v1.0.0 for Python or v0.1.0 for Java
    - Measure initial impact and user feedback